Computer Science

 MET CS 669

-Undergraduate Prerequisites: Restrictions: Only for MS CIS.
-This course may not be taken in conjunc tion with MET CS 469 (undergraduate) or MET CS 579.
-Only one of these courses can be counted towards degree requirements. - Studies the latest relational and object-relational tools and techniques for persistent data and object modeling and management.
-Provides extensive hands-on experience using Oracle or Microsoft SQL Server as students learn the Structured Query Language (SQL) and design and implement databases.
-Students design and implement a database system as a term project.
+Learn the latest relational and object-relational tools and techniques for persistent data and object modeling and management.
+You will gain extensive hands-on experience using Oracle or Microsoft SQL Server as you learn the Structured Query Language (SQL) and design and implement databases.
+You will design and implement a database system as a term project.
 Restrictions: This course may not be taken in conjunction with MET CS 469 (undergraduate) or MET CS 579.
-Only one of these courses can be counted toward degree requirements.
+Only one of these courses can be counted towards degree requirements.
 4 cr.
+Tuition: $4020

 Software Engineering